pavelozerov/articles/semantics-of-ubiquitous-language.md

 **Figure 1**

 This means that the analyst must make any changes in the future, and the rest of the team does not control these changes anyhow.
 Worse, they may not even know about them.
 So, this is an insidious process.
 The main disadvantage is the speed of change because different things are always stuck in the queue.
 The situation is also complicated because teams work at their own pace, so analysts will only receive feedback on what is done after some time.
 It might happen even if the new feature description process already started.
 Analysts become a "gateway" and, in this state, can only hold a limited number of things in their heads.
-Now there are two queues between which analysts have to switch: one with TO-DO things that can be handled step by step only and another one with things-to-be-changed based on late feedback from the team.
+Now, there are two queues between which analysts have to switch: one with TO-DO things that can be handled step by step only and another one with things-to-be-changed based on late feedback from the team.
 But as you know, one falls to the ground between two stools.

 Why is BDD a problem solver?
 Because of a **Living Documentation**.
 Instead of having the analyst role as a "bottleneck," it transforms into the supporting role (Figure 2).